 • 1 cup finely diced yellow onion

-• 1/2 cup finely diced mushrooms (I use baby bella)
+• 1/2 cup finely diced mushrooms I use baby bella

 • 3 cloves finely minced garlic

-• 1 teaspoon EACH: garlic powder, onion powder
+• 1 teaspoon garlic powder

-• 2 teaspoons EACH: chicken bouillon powder, dried parsley
+• 2 teaspoons dried parsley

 • 1/4 teaspoon dried thyme

-• Fine sea salt and freshly cracked pepper
+• Salt and pepper

-• 1/3 cup white, all-purpose flour
+• 1/3 cup all-purpose flour

-• 1 and 1/2 cups whole milk
+• 1-1/2 cups whole milk

-• 1 and 1/2 cups chicken broth
+• 1-1/2 cups chicken broth

-• 1 and 1/2 teaspoons Dijon mustard
+• 1-1/2 teaspoons Dijon-style mustard

 • 1 cup sour cream

-• 2 packages refrigerated shredded hashbrowns (each package is 20 oz)
+• 2 (20-ounce) packages refrigerated shredded hashbrowns

 • 3 cups freshly shredded sharp Cheddar cheese